feifei325/Roo-Code/README.md

 Roo Code 3.21 brings major new features and improvements based on your feedback!

 - **Roo Marketplace Launch** - The marketplace is now live!
-The marketplace is now live!
 Discover and install modes and MCPs easier than ever before.
 - **Gemini 2.5 Models** - Added support for new Gemini 2.5 Pro, Flash, and Flash Lite models.
 - **Excel File Support & More** - Added Excel (.xlsx) file support and numerous bug fixes and improvements!